집합론

-We now define the inverse of a binary relation, and composition of binary relations.
+We now define the inverse of a binary relation, and the composition of binary relations.

 Inverse of Binary Relations